FTBpro/go-workshop/coolfacts/docs/ex1.md

 Currently, our module has no dependencies, as you can see our `go.mod` file is empty.

 # Print
 For printing `Hello, World!` we'll use go package `fmt`.
-Package `fmt` implements formatted I/O with functions analogous to C's `printf` and ``s`canf.
+Package `fmt` implements formatted I/O with functions analogous to C's `printf` and `scanf`.
 The format 'verbs' are derived from C's but are simpler.
 You can head over https://pkg.go.dev/fmt to see its documentation.

 In here we can use method `fmt.Println` which prints to the stdoud and ends with a new line.